Skip to content

 • Blob

-Attaching a file will results content-type to be multipart/form-data
+Attaching a file will result in content-type being multipart/form-data

 typescript